utkudarilmaz/FlySkyiBus/README.md

 # FlySky iBus Decoder Library

-This library decoding FlySky i6 (not tested) or i6x (tested) tranmistted data.
+This library decoding transmitted data from FlySky i6 (not tested) or FlySky i6x (tested).
 The used reciever when testing library is FlySky FS-A8S.

 Default library supported 10 channels.